 I find using a high-speed blender is best, however, you can make any blender or even food processor work.
 Just make sure the cashews are thoroughly soaked and then keep at the pulse and scrape process.
 It may not get quite as smooth, but it will still taste great!

 More Cashew Cream Recipes

 What to do with all that delicious cream?
 These tasty recipes with cream on top are even better!

 - 1 cup raw cashews (soaked 1 hour to overnight in water)

 - ⅛ teaspoon salt

 - Drain soaked cashews.
-Add cashews and water to a high speed blender or food processor.
+Add cashews and water to a high-speed blender or food processor.
 Pulse until the cashews are broken down into bits.

 - Add the lemon juice and salt.
 Pulse for several seconds, then use a spatula to push down any ingredients on the side of the bowl.
 Repeat that process several times until the mixture becomes creamy.
 Pulse the cashew cream for up to a minute or more to remove lumps.

-- Transfer the cream to a lidded jar (like a mason jar) and store in the fridge.
+- Transfer the cream to a lidded jar (like a mason jar) and store it in the fridge.
 Add this cream to your favorite recipes, like potato soup, etc.